Beloved-Bolide/capstone/documents/personas/persona-4.md

         - Full Name
         - Email Address
         - Strong Password (with password strength indicator)
+        - Retype password
         - Optional: Two-Factor Authentication setup
    - System sends a verification email
    - Emily navigates to her email
 4. ### Verification Step
    - Emily clicks the link in her email to verify her account
-   - The link directs her to the apps dashboard where she is already logged in with a welcome overlay
+   - The link directs her to the app's dashboard where she is already logged in with a welcome overlay
 5. ### Welcome
    - Guide through setup with simple instructions with skip option is displayed
    - Emily clicks skip